meenahoda/cardscript-editor-old/README.md

 # QScript Form Editor

-> An editor to help create [QScript](https://github.com/wmfs/qscript) forms.
+> An editor to help create [QScript](https://github.com/wmfs/qscript) views.

-The idea is for it become a drag-n-drop interface where you can create the form without having to write any JSON.
+The idea is for it become a drag-n-drop interface where you can create the view without having to write any JSON.

 ## Contributing